UCR-Robotics/ee144/docs/lab8.rst

   then turn on the robot and NUC computer.

-- To remote login to the NUC computer on your robot, open a new terminal and run
+- To remote login to the NUC computer on your robot, open a new terminal in your VM and run

   .. code-block:: bash